-Students Visiting Mountwest from Other Institutions students enrolled in a degree program at another collegiate-level institution during the previous year who would like to enroll at Mountwest Community & Technical College may be admitted as transient students.
-Transient students must submit an application to the Mountwest Community & Technical College Office of Admissions for each term in which they wish to enroll and have the Registrar at their home institution send a letter of good academic standing to the Mountwest Community & Technical College Office of Admissions for each term in which they wish to enroll.
+Students Visiting Mountwest from Other Institutions students enrolled in a degree program at another collegiate-level institution during the previous year who would like to enroll at Mountwest Community & Technical College may be admitted as transient students Transient students must submit an application to the Mountwest Community & Technical College Office of Admissions for each term in which they wish to enroll and have the Registrar at their home institution send a letter of good academic standing to the Mountwest Community & Technical College Office of Admissions for each term in which they wish to enroll.

 Mountwest Students Who Wish to Visit Other Institutions current Mountwest Community & Technical College students who wish to enroll at another institution must complete an advanced standing (transient approval) form prior to enrollment.
 The form may be obtained from the Mountwest Community & Technical College Registrar's office.
-If a student does not submit this form and attends another institution, he or she will be required to pay the transcript evaluation fee and may be required to reapply as a transfer student.
 Students who attend another institution for more than two semesters (excluding summer terms) must reapply as transfer students, even if prior transient approval has been granted.
 A student who completes an advanced standing (transient approval) form must submit a transcript from the host institution for all semesters attended.
 If the student did not actually attend the host institution for which approval was granted, that institution must provide documentation stating that the student was never enrolled there.
-Failure to provide these documents will result in a hold being placed on the student's record.
+Failure to provide these documents will result in a hold being placed on the student's record